FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 * pip

 ### Overview of the build process
-The structure is *almost* auto-generated using [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator).
-The program takes [coro1.json](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/blob/main/coro1.json) and [coro2.json](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/blob/main/coro2.json) which define the composition, and generates the structure inside an existing Minecraft world.
+The structure is auto-generated using [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator).
+The program takes [src](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/main/src) which defines the composition, and generates the structure inside an existing Minecraft world.

 ### Step-by-step guide